Skip to content

 Makes borehole cleaning easier.

-Expensive than Spade bit & Forstner bit.
+Expensive than the Spade bit & Forstner bit.

 Make precise and perfect holes.